humio/cloudwatch2humio/README.md

 The lambda code files are zipped and uploaded to a public S3 bucket hosted by LogScale.
-When creating a CloudStack using this CloudFormation template, some additional helper resources are created to help copy the lambda code files from the S3 bucket hosting the files to a newly created regional S3 bucket.
+When creating a CloudStack using this CloudFormation template, some additional helper resources are created to help copy the lambda code files from the S3 bucket hosting the files to a newly created S3 bucket in the user's AWS environment.
 This is so that we do not have to create buckets in each supported region as the CloudFormation has a restriction that it can only retrieve lambda code files from a bucket located in the same region as the stack.